 circumcision has been associated with a reduced risk of penile cancer by promoting better hygiene, lowering the likelihood of chronic infections, and reducing exposure to cancer-linked factors like smegma buildup and certain strains of HPV.
 By removing the foreskin, circumcision minimizes the risk of conditions such as phimosis and balanitis, which are linked to chronic inflammation and cancer development.
 While penile cancer is rare, circumcision serves as a preventive measure.

-With 16 years of extensive experience in circumcision surgery, Dr. Alpesh Patel at Tirtham Surgical Hospital is your go-to expert for any questions about circumcision and its connection to penile cancer.
-Our surgical helpline is just a call or message away, ready to provide you with the best advice on circumcision surgery.
+With 16 years of experience in circumcision surgery, Dr. Alpesh Patel at Tirtham Surgical Hospital is a trusted expert.
+If you have questions about circumcision and its link to penile cancer, our Cancer Surgery Hospital in Ahmedabad is here to help.
+Call or message our surgical helpline for the best advice on circumcision surgery.